-The practical will run online this year.
-Videos showing how to make fine glass tube nozzles, grow a good bubble raft will be pre-recorded and released online, with some high-resolution photographs showing the raft details.
-You will need to watch the videos and select from the photographs (or captures from the videos) to explain and illustrate observations in your lab notebook.
-This year the practical will not work in groups and you will need work on the lab notebook individually.
+You will receive instruction showing how to make fine glass tube nozzles, and thus to grow a good bubble raft and explore its dynamics.
+You will need to make and select photographs (or video captures) to explain and illustrate observations in your lab notebook.